JetBrains/teamcity-commit-hooks/README.md

 #Teamcity Commit Hooks Plugin

-This plugin simplifies installation of the GitHub webhooks to GitHub or GitHub Enterprise.
+This plugin allows to install GitHub webhooks for GitHub repositories used by TeamCity VCS roots.

 Plugin is compatible with TeamCity 10.0 or later.